 Where is Bratislava?

 Bratislava is the capital city of Slovakia.
 The country of Slovakia is located in Central Europe between Austria and Ukraine.
-They also have borders with Poland and the Czech Republic to the north and Hungary to the south.
+They also have borders with Poland and Czechia to the north and Hungary to the south.

 The city of Bratislava is situated in the far west of the country, right on the border with Austria.
 It is only about a one-hour drive away from Vienna.
 All of this means it is easy to get to and an ideal location to visit whilst on a vacation in Europe.

 Prior to gaining its independence, Slovakia was part of Czechoslovakia.
 In January 1993, Czechoslovakia split into the two independent nations of Slovakia and the Czech Republic.
+The Czech Republic officially changed its name to Czechia in 2016.
 Bratislava is currently a city of just under 500,000 residents.

 Is Bratislava Close to Ukraine?